 Offer to help with childcare, housekeeping, transportation, etc.

 Whether your loved one chooses an inpatient or outpatient rehab in Denver, they’ll likely need help juggling their responsibilities.
 Offer to help with these obstacles to make treatment more attainable and feasible.
-As long as they are getting help and working their recovery, it’s OK to step in and offer assistance.
+As long as they are getting help and working their recovery, it’s OK to step in and offer assistance when you want to help someone in treatment.

 Of course, you don’t want to stress yourself out in the process, so don’t hesitate to enlist help from others.
 It takes a village after all!
 Eventually, your loved one will need to take on more responsibility, but for now, it’s helpful if they can give most of their attention to their recovery.